biopragmatics/curies/docs/source/dataframe.rst

 DOID:0080808 skos:exactMatch mesh:D000069295 semapv:ManualMappingCuration
 ============ =============== =============== ============================

-To get the list of prefixes appearing in a column, use :func:`curies.dataframe.get_df_unique_prefixes`:
+To get the set of unique prefixes appearing in a column, use :func:`curies.dataframe.get_df_unique_prefixes`:

 .. code-block:: python